It’s time to start purchasing your holiday gifts! We have a big list of local options in our Columbus Gift Guide to work through your shopping list!

 They often have special deals or discounts (look at the top of the website).
 Get a gift card and let them pick out their perfect gift (great option for teens and college students).

 Holiday Art and Craft Fairs: Find other amazing local items at Local Craft and Holiday Fairs around here – we have a huge list!

 Painting classes: Studios include Wine & Canvas, The Party Studio, Studio 614, Color Me Mine and more.
-These are also often held at local wineries, so check with your favorite to see if there are any upcoming events!
+These are often held in studio or at wineries and other establishments.
+Great for the art lovers on your list!

 Escape Rooms in Columbus: The Chamber Escape Room, Trapped Columbus, Room Escape Columbus, Lockology Columbus Escape Room, and more – if you have any to recommend, I’d love to add them to the list!